As amended and adopted July 16, 2018

-The name of this Association shall be North Carolina Government Finance Officers Association.
-It is formed through the merger of the North Carolina Government Finance Officers Association and the North Carolina Association of County Finance Officers (NCACFO) on March 1, 2011.
+The name of this organization shall be North Carolina Government Finance Officers Association (Association).
+It was formed through the merger of the North Carolina Government Finance Officers Association (NCGFOA) and the North Carolina Association of County Finance Officers (NCACFO) on March 1, 2011.

 The Association has four categories of membership: Member, Associate Member, Lifetime Member and Honorary Member.

 “Member”- Any accounting or financial official, whether elected or appointed, in a government jurisdiction in North Carolina may become a Member of the Association.

 “Associate Member”- Any person not eligible to be a Member but who is interested in the principles and practices of governmental finance and who subscribes to the purpose of the Association may become an Associate Member of the Association.

 “Lifetime Member”- Lifetime membership can be approved only by the vote of the members of NCGFOA during a business meeting of the full membership.
 Requirements to be considered for Lifetime membership are that a member either a) retires with at least 20 years of service in government finance or b) has served as President of the NCGFOA or the NCACFO.